Platform .NET Foundations v0.1.0

 Step 1: Check the .NET SDK version

-Run dotnet --version to verify the SDK is installed and note the major version number.
-File-based apps require .NET 10 or later.
+Run dotnet --version to verify the SDK is installed and note the full version, including the feature band.
+File-based apps require .NET 10 or later. #:include, #:exclude, and transitive directive processing require SDK 10.0.300 or later; SDK 10.0.100/10.0.200 builds can run single-file apps but do not support those multi-file directives.
 If the version is below 10, follow the fallback for older SDKs instead.

-Create a single .cs file using top-level statements.
+Create an entry-point .cs file using top-level statements.
 Place it outside any existing project directory to avoid conflicts with .csproj files.

 // hello.cs